- Search The Registry

 - My Account

-For the first several years of his life, Tom's only sign of human intelligence was his interest in sounds and an uncanny ability to mimic them.
-Charity was allowed to bring Tom with her to the main house where she worked for the Bethune family—a family of seven musically talented children who overflowed their home with singing and piano playing.
+For the first several years of his life, his only sign of human intelligence was his interest in sounds and an ability to imitate them.
+Charity was allowed to bring Tom with her to the main house where she worked for the Bethune family, a family of seven musically talented children who overflowed their home with singing and piano playing.
 When the Bethune children practiced their piano lessons, Tom listened.
 Once given access to the keyboard, Tom astounded the family.
 With his small hands and fingers, he was able to reproduce the sequence of chords from his memory exactly as he had heard them played.
 By age of six, Tom had started improvising on the piano and creating his own musical compositions.
 He would claim that the wind, or the rain, or the birds had taught him the melody.
 Even though a local music teacher told Bethune that Tom's musical abilities were beyond comprehension and his best course of action was simply to let him hear fine playing, Bethune provided Tom with various music instructors.

 One of Tom's music teachers later reported that Tom could learn skills in a few hours that required other musicians years to perfect.
-In October 1857, "Blind Tom" performed before a large audience that had difficulty comprehending how a blind idiotic slave child could master the piano keyboard.
+In October 1857, "Blind Tom" performed before a large audience that had difficulty comprehending how a blind slave child could master the piano keyboard.
 Slaves with musical talent meant income for their owners, and in 1858, James Bethune "hired out" Tom to concert promoter Perry Oliver for a period of several years.
 It has been estimated that Bethune pocketed $15,000 from the arrangement and that Perry Oliver made profits amounting to $50,000.
 Tom, now age nine, was separated from his family and exhibited throughout hundreds of cities on a rigorous four-shows-per-day schedule.
 Not only could Tom perform world classics, he would overwhelm his audiences by turning his back to the piano and giving an exact repetition a reversal of the keys the left and right hands played.

 One of the earliest concert reviews published in the Baltimore Sun on June 27, 1860, announced to its readers that Tom was a phenomenon in the musical world, "thrusting all our conceptions of the science to the wall and informing us that there is a musical world of which we know nothing."
 A command performance before President Buchanan at the White House drew further attention and the press referred to him as the greatest pianist of the age, whose skills surpassed Mozart.
 In January 1861, Perry Oliver and Tom were in New York when news broke of Georgia's secession from the Union.
-Canceling further New York engagements, Perry Oliver and Tom beat a hasty retreat and Tom's talents would be used in the South giving concerts for Confederate soldiers and raising money for the Southern cause.
+Canceling further New York engagements, Perry Oliver and Tom retreated and Tom's talents would be used in the South giving concerts for Confederate soldiers and raising money for the Southern cause.

 After the Battle of Manassas, Tom and his manager were confined in Nashville for several months and after hearing the battle discussed for several weeks, Tom sat down at the piano and produced a composition incorporating melodies representing the Union Army, the Confederate Army, and Confederate and Union leaders Beauregard and McDowell.
 The composition became a popular signature piece and a favorite with concert audiences in the South.
 In 1862, the General Bethune took up managing and traveling with Tom, always attempting to keep far south of the Union army lines and out of the line of fire.
 Noted writers such as Rebecca Harding Davis kept word of Blind Tom alive in the North and fascinated readers of the prestigious Atlantic Monthly with a report of Tom's abilities.